LeDevLuffy/EasyTipe_original/README.md

-# EasyTipe_original
-Original code of EasyTipe, the simple programming language.
+Original code of EasyTipe, the simple programming language.For docs, the language is staying in development.